 Tuskr’s clean, no-frills interface makes it a solid choice for teams just getting started with test management.
 On paper, Tuskr and Testpad might seem like two peas in a pod – both simple alternatives to the usual heavyweight test case tools.
 But when your testing needs start to stretch, that stripped-back style can start feeling a bit tight.

 That’s where Testpad steps in.
 It’s a more flexible, more collaborative alternative that still keeps things simple.
-With its unique checklist-driven approach, it’s built for manual and exploratory testing — ideal for agile teams, product managers, and even non-testers who want to get stuck in who want to get stuck in without needing loads of training.
+With its unique checklist-driven approach, it’s built for manual and exploratory testing, ideal for agile teams, product managers, and even non-testers who want to dive in without needing lots of training.

 How they compare